Langalibalele: Trial and sentence

 During most of the nineteenth century, the Colony of Natal had two systems of law – colonial law which applied to settlers and which was based on Roman Dutch law and native law which applied to the indigenous population and which was based on traditional tribal law.
 Native law was administered by the indigenous chiefs and, "in so far it was not repugnant to the dictates of humanity", was upheld by colonial magistrates.
 Indigenous people could, after a lengthy process, apply for exemption from native law.
 As of 1876, no indigenous people had successfully made such an application.

 The trial of Langalibalele started on 16 January 1874 and was described by Pearse as a "disgrace to British justice".
 Langalibalele was tried under native law with Pine and Shepstone, the chief accusers presiding over the court without the assistance of a Supreme Court judge.
 Langalibalele was denied the right to have a counsel until the third day of the trial, the counsel was not permitted to interview the prisoner nor was he permitted to cross-examine the witnesses.
 Langalibalele was sentenced to banishment for life and as the Colony of Natal had no suitable place of detention, the neighbouring Cape Colony to the west was prevailed upon to make Robben Island available for Langalibalele's imprisonment.
 British Governor Henry Barkly assented and the Chief was immediately transferred.

 Almost immediately after Langalibalele arrived at Robben island, information began to surface across southern Africa about the unfair nature of the Chief's treatment.
 Doubts were soon raised about the fairness of the trial, and about whether Langalibalele actually intended to rebel at all.

 John Colenso, first Bishop of Natal, led the outcry.
 He journeyed to England to plead Langalibalele's case personally and succeeded in getting the case returned to the South African courts.

 Charles Rawden Maclean (John Ross) wrote a letter to the editor of The Times in support of Langalibalele.
 In 1824 Maclean had been shipwrecked at Port Natal as a boy and stranded with his companions for four years.
-In 1827 he walked to Lourenco Marques, some 600 km away to obtained medical supplies.
+In 1827 he walked to Lourenco Marques, some 600 km away to obtain medical supplies.
 In his letter, Maclean, who had spent much of his time in Southern Africa at Shaka's royal kraal, described that in traditional African society a chief, summoned to the royal kraal in the manner in which Langalibilele had been summoned by the Natal Government, was often executed or at the very least had his cattle and wives confiscated.
 He also explained that his personal interest in the case was the protection that he had received from Langalibilele's namesake during the latter stages of his journey to Lourenco Marques.